SamanthaYu/ROPHunter/examples/README.md

 ```
 - In this example, libc's base address is `0xb7e09000`

-## How to Create an ROP Chain
+## How to Create an ROP Shellcode
-- We'll create an ROP chain to launch a shell and insert that ROP chain into a buffer overflow in `examples/vuln.c`
+- We'll create an ROP chain to launch a shell
+	- `vuln` will execute the generated `shellcode` during a buffer overflow
 ```
 python3 gen_shellcode.py --libc_offset <libc_offset>
 ```